uxlfoundation/oneAPI-spec/source/elements/oneART/source/openvkl-spec.rst

 where P is the particle position, p is the sample position, r is the radius and w is the weight.

 At each sample, the scalar field value is then computed as the sum of each radial basis function phi, for each particle that overlaps it.
+Gradients are similarly computed, based on the summed analytical contributions of each contributing particle.

 The Open VKL implementation is similar to direct evaluation of samples in Reda et al.[2].
 It uses an Embree-built BVH with a custom traversal, similar to the method in [1].

-Similar to unstructured volumes, a binary BVH is used internally to accelerate interval iteration.
-Intervals are found by intersecting BVH nodes up to a maximum level of the tree, configurable by the ``maxIteratorDepth`` parameter.

 Particle volumes are created by passing the type string ``"particle"`` to ``vklNewVolume``, and have the following parameters: